The Äspö Hard Rock Laboratory

 In many respects the Äspö Laboratory resembles the future spent fuel repository.
 There are tunnels, emplacement holes, copper canisters, clay and machines.
 But the two facilities differ on one important point – there is of course no spent nuclear fuel at the laboratory.

 Cooperation across national borders

 Much of the research we do is undertaken in collaboration with other colleges, universities and organisations.
 There is also extensive collaboration when it comes to sharing technological expertise and experiences with SKB’s peer organisations in the rest of the world.
-Some of the research at the Äspö Laboratory takes place within the EU’s Framework programme for Research and Technological Development.
+Some of the research at the Äspö Laboratory takes place within the EU’s programme Eurad – European Joint Programme on Radioactive Waste Management.

 It is also possible for other organisations to carry out their own research in the Äspö Laboratory.
 This can be organised either through direct contact with SKB or through SKB’s subsidiary, SKB International.